Partners in Europe

 CHIPS, Christian International Peace Service, has for over 50 years been active in areas of conflict and tension.
 Teams of local people drawn from both sides of the conflict live, work and pray together in a small community in the centre of the troubled area.
 They run projects which contribute to building trust between the communities.
 Discover has been privileged to partner with CHIPS in Uganda and Ghana, where the practice of natural healthcare has contributed both to the welfare of and building trust between the communities.

 Eine Welt Winnenden und Umgebung e.V.
 We enjoy a close association with “Eine Welt Winnenden” (One World Winnenden).
 The group runs a successful fair-trade shop in the town.
-Here in Winnenden we work together whenever there is the opportunity to cooperate in work concerning development related education.
+Here in Winnenden we work together whenever there is the opportunity to cooperate in work concerning development related issues and education.
+We recently collaborated in the task of promoting the recycling of mobile phones and smartphones.

 SALEM is a long-standing broad-based project based in Germany with priorities of peace, tree planting and helping people in need.
-Their projects in Togo and Uganda have both hosted several training seminars in natural medicine and have incorporated the cultivation and use of medicinal plants into their work.
+Their projects in Togo and Uganda have both hosted several training seminars in natural heathcare.
+In both Togo and Uganda Salem has a major programme of reafforestation.
+In Togo the cultivation and use of medicinal plants forms an important part of their work and in Uganda our partners conduct training in natural healthcare and nutrition in surrounding villages.